 Whenever we talk about aquatic trends, sustainability — whether environmental or financial — usually rises to the top of the list.
 A variety of means exist for environmental sustainability, including LED lighting, variable frequency drives for energy efficiency and regenerative media filtration to save on water usage.
 In terms of financial sustainability, facilities look at tiered pricing models for both memberships and programming in order to maximize revenue based on demand, as well as at marketing themselves against all entertainment venues, not only other aquatic centers.
 This, in addition to the latest software that allows for detailed tracking of personnel hours, facility expenses and revenues, provides aquatic centers with several options to set up their operation for financial success.

 In addition to staying current about their growing and ever-changing industry, aquatic operators also need to stay tuned in to the needs and desires of their community in order to continue to offer quality aquatics programming and experiences.
 NRPA Facility Market Reports, which offer key data and insights about the market served within a 10-minute drive of an agency’s facility, are a great tool for agencies seeking to gain a greater understanding of the residents they serve.
-Click here for more information or to request a report.
 Another great resource of industry information will be the 2017 NRPA Annual Conference, which will include a new aquatic-specific education track.

 George Deines, AFO, is Project Director for Counsilman-Hunsaker.